The northernmost part of Lake Garda includes its most famous localities and is situated in Trentino

 Image gallery: Lago di Garda and Ledro

-In this area the more than 2,000 m high surrounding mountains harmoniously blend with the blooming olive groves and lemon trees on the lakeshore.
+In this area the more than 2,000-m high surrounding mountains harmoniously blend with the blooming olive groves and lemon trees on the lakeshore.
 The northernmost part of Lake Garda entices numerous hikers, climbers and mountainbikers.
 Furthermore, the ideal wind conditions in this area allow water sports lovers to practise a wide range of different activities, including sailing and windsurfing.

 Lake Tenno and Lake Ledro are two smaller, lesser known bodies of water near Lake Garda.
 If you are looking for less frequented and relaxing spots in nature with exceptionally clear water, they will definitely be the best choice for you!